spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

 * `The worker "iOSClient" cannot be built for a Cloud deployment: your Unity Editor is missing build support for iOS.
 Please add the missing build support options to your Unity Editor.`
 * `The worker "AndroidClient" cannot be built for a Cloud deployment: your Unity Editor is missing build support for Android.
 Please add the missing build support options to your Unity Editor.`

-These errors are only relevant if you are developing a game for mobile so you can ignore these errors as part of setting up the FPS Starter Project.
+These errors are only relevant if you are developing a game for mobile so you can ignore them as part of setting up the FPS Starter Project.
 (Mobile development support is in pre-alpha; see the [mobile support documentation]({{urlRoot}}/content/mobile/overview) for more information.)

 **After the build has successfully finished:**
 <br/>Your `gdk-for-unity-fps-starter-project/build/assembly` folder should contain: